 The above attitude to drinking at work is relatively rare and many companies will terminate the work contract of any employee found drinking at work.

-At the very least, record of the incident will go in the employee's personnel file and usually there will be a written reprimand.
+Minimally, drinking incidents are usually noted in an employee’s personal file.
 Common consequences would be a condition for treatment.
 Treatment recommendations can vary from Detoxification, Inpatient Treatment and Outpatient Treatment.

 Some companies may have a suspension process set up, similar to what you will find with the police or fire department.
-In those cases, the employees will face a suspension, usually without pay, for a certain period of time before being able to return to work.
+These employees are likely to face suspension which usually occurs without pay for a decided amount of time before being able to return to work.

 This too may come with a recommendation or requirement for substance abuse treatment.